ta4j/ta4j-wiki/Forecast-Indicators.md

 Use `ForecastProjectionIndicator` projection methods for strategy rules, chart overlays, and other ta4j data flows.
 Each projection shifts the index lookup onto a normal `Indicator<Num>` and returns `NaN` while the source forecast is unstable.

-The setup has three business decisions and one optional reducer:
+The setup has three business decisions:

 - `LogReturnIndicator` declares the source stream as log returns through the `ReturnIndicator` semantic contract.
 - `EwmaReturnForecastStateIndicator` provides hidden return state from that log-return stream.
-- `MonteCarloReturnProjectionIndicator` projects cumulative log returns from the state indicator.
+- `MonteCarloPriceForecastIndicator` projects prices from that state and infers the source price indicator from `LogReturnIndicator`.
-- `projection.toPriceForecast(close)` uses `LogReturnToPriceForecastIndicator` internally to convert cumulative log returns into decision-index prices.

 The default EWMA state uses a 30-bar initialization window, `0.94` decay, and zero drift.
 The default Monte Carlo projection uses standardized empirical shocks, 1,000 simulations, a 252-return lookback, and default quantiles of `0.05`, `0.25`, `0.5`, `0.75`, and `0.95`.